orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 ### zkWASM: An Universal Verifiable WebAssembly Run-time

-This consider to be a core component of Orochi Network that provides semi-native execution and proving the computation in ZKP.
-We booted with [zkWASM specifications](https://github.com/orochi-network/zkWASM-specs).
+This is considered to be the core component of Orochi Network that provides semi-native executions and proves the computations in ZKPs.
+We booted this aspect with [zkWASM specifications](https://github.com/orochi-network/zkWASM-specs).

 ### zkDatabase: A Verifiable Database